BillTheBest/m2x-groovy/README.md

 ![Add Java SDK]
 (screenshots/1-add-java-sdk.png)

 3. Navigate to the folder where JDK is installed on your system.
-Depending on your system this might change.
+Depending on your Operating System this step might be slightly different.
 For example, on Mac OS X 10.9, the system-provided JDK can be found at `/System/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home`.

 4. Click `Apply` or `OK` to save the changes.